Skip to content

 The new version serialized as a string

-Each version part defined by the version configuration parsing regular expression.
+Each version component defined by the version configuration parsing regular expression.
 The default configuration would have new_major, new_minor, and new_patch available.

 Note